realestdon/Odoo-12-Kenyan-Accounting-System/l10n_kenya/README.rst

 Maintainer
 ----------
-This module is maintained by Rottal Solutions LImited <https://rottalsolutions.com>
+This module is maintained by Rottal Solutions Limited <https://rottalsolutions.com>